Israel’s recent announcement of 1,600 new housing units in East Jerusalem wasn’t just a slap in the face to Vice President Joe Biden.

-Earlier this week, J Street delivered a petition to the White House with over 18,000 sigatures from pro-Israel, pro-peace Americans who support stronger US leadership now to ensure two states.
+Earlier this week, J Street delivered a petition to the White House with over 18,000 signatures from pro-Israel, pro-peace, pro-democracy Americans who support stronger US leadership now to ensure two states.

 Israel’s national anthem is HaTikva – “The Hope.”
 It speaks of the 2,000-year dream of the Jewish people to be a free people again in their own land.
 62 years ago, that dream became a reality.

 Today, that dream is slipping through our hands – on our watch.
 A minority of ideologues more interested in settlements than in securing a democratic, Jewish homeland are putting the future of Israel at grave and imminent risk.

 Over the years, American Jews and their friends helped the people of Israel build a nation.
 We sent aid to provide security, and we rallied to its defense at even the hint of danger.Now the State of Israel faces a true existential challenge.
 Will we answer the call?
 The future of a 2,000-year old dream hangs in the balance.